NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-9-shadow-rules.md

 ```

 There is a temporary file here called `tempfile` which is the uncompressed
-version of the input, since Bowtie 2 cannot use compressed files.
+version of the input, since Bowtie2 cannot use compressed files.
 There are
 a number of drawbacks with having files that aren't explicitly part of the
 workflow as input/output files to rules: